dhammon/AttacksAndCountermeasures/textbook/05-OperatingSystemSecurity.md

 Many anti-malware and *endpoint detection and response (EDR)* solutions indirectly hook into the memory space of processes that are started on the device.
 This allows the solution to monitor process activities and report back to the solution for handling.
 If the hook reports malicious patterns, the solution kills the running process ending the malware before it has had a chance to cause impact.
 However, when a user launches an application, the executable code is put into the *userland* memory space along with the anti-malware hook.
 The userland memory space is in the complete control of the user that started the process - allowing them, or the malware, to read and write to that memory space.
 With this background, malware can unhook the anti-malware solution from the memory space it is running in which bypasses the security control.
 Instead of unhooking, the malware can also return true negative result back to the solution regardless of the process memory space's behavior.

 > [!activity] Activity 5.14 - Bypassing Defender
+> > [!warning] Warning - May not work!
+> While the principles demonstrate in the following activity are sound, Microsoft may have developed detections that mitigate this specific attack.
+However, the commands used could be altered to potentially bypass the detection.
+>
 > I will demonstrate how to bypass Windows Defender using the Windows VM in a PowerShell session.
 After starting the machine, I search for Virus & Threat Protection to launch the Defender settings.
 Scrolling down the Windows Security window I can see that Defender is enabled and running.
 > ![[../images/05/win_activity_av_defender_running.png|Defender Up and Running|300]]
 > To demonstrate a bypass, I need to execute commands in a running process.
 I launch a PowerShell session from the search bar not as administrator.
 Defender hooks into this newly created process and will monitor the memory space for malicious behavior.
 I know that the `Invoke-Mimikatz` will trigger Defender to kill the command as this function is associated with a common hacking technique to extract NTML hashes from a Windows system.
 To test that Defender is working, I include this command and observe Defender taking action.